-Number of Units Total Bond Funding Total Development Cost 143 \$45.8M (all issuances) \$112M
+Number of Units 143

+Total Bond Funding \$45.8M (all issuances)

+Total Development Cost \$112M

-- Developer: MEDA and TNDC joint venture - Units: 143 family apartments, with 25% set aside for HOPE SF families relocating offsite - Status: Project is replacing a vacant banked goods manufacturing plant with affordable housing, a childcare center, and community arts space.
-Project was fully entitled on January 25, 2018.
-Loan Committee approved additional predevelopment and acquisition financing on March 2, 2018.
-Project is expected to start construction in February 2019.
+- Developer: MEDA and TNDC joint venture - Units: 143 family apartments, with 25% set aside for HOPE SF families wishing to relocate from Hope SF sites. - Status: Project is replacing a vacant banked goods manufacturing plant with affordable housing, a childcare center, and community arts space.
+The project closed in March 2019 and construction has started.
+Groundbreaking ceremony scheduled for May 2019.